Israel’s invasion of Gaza City: What does it mean and what happens next?

-Israel’s Gaza City invasion: What is Netanyahu’s plan and what happens next as new assault launched
+Israel’s Gaza City invasion: What is Netanyahu’s plan and what happens next?

 Hamas has accused Israel’s prime minister Benjamin Netanyahu of wanting to continue a ‘brutal war against innocent civilians in Gaza City’

+Palestinians in Gaza City are fleeing as Israel continues to expand its ground offensive.

-Israel has launched its ground offensive in Gaza City following widespread international condemnation that its military takeover could “lead to more death, destruction and mass displacement.”
+Israel is facing international condemnation over its move to occupy Gaza City, with warnings a military takeover will lead to more death, destruction and mass displacement.

-Hundreds of thousands of Palestinians based in the heart of the war-torn strip are expected to be ordered to evacuate in a move that could force the entire enclave’s population further south.

-Israeli Defence Force (IDF) brigadier general Effie Defrin said troops have begun circling the outskirts of Gaza City as part of the first stages of its new offensive.
-This follows a clash with Hamas in the southern part of Khan Younis on Wednesday, after which the IDF spokesperson said: “We will deepen the attack on Hamas in Gaza City, a stronghold of governmental and military terror for the terrorist organisation.”
+Israeli Defence Force (IDF) brigadier general Effie Defrin said last Thursday that troops have begun circling the outskirts of Gaza City as part of the first stages of its new offensive.
+This follows a clash with Hamas in the southern part of Khan Younis last week, after which the IDF spokesperson said: “We will deepen the attack on Hamas in Gaza City, a stronghold of governmental and military terror for the terrorist organisation.”

-Israel’s military has already started to lay down groundwork for the siege in Zeitoun and Jabaliya, as an official said they planned to target Hamas’ underground tunnels.

 Hamas, in a statement on Telegram, accused Israeli prime minister Benjamin Netanyahu of obstructing a ceasefire deal in favour of continuing a “brutal war against innocent civilians in Gaza City.”

-Israel’s military is calling up 60,000 reservists as part of the expanded military operation in Gaza City.
+Israel’s military has called up 60,000 reservists as part of the expanded military operation in Gaza City.
 The plan includes extending the service of 20,000 additional reservists who are already on active duty.

+Tanks could be seen on the Israeli side of the border with the war-torn strip ahead of the ground offensive.

 More than 62,000 Palestinians have been killed since 7 October 2023, according to the enclave’s Hamas-run health ministry.
 One in five children in Gaza is malnourished, according to the UN, while tens of thousands rely on food from charity kitchens that can provide only one meal a day.

-Troops in the city’s Zeitoun neighbourhood and in Jabaliya, a refugee camp in the north of Gaza, have started preparing the groundwork for the expanded operation.
-Hundreds of Palestinians in Zeitoun and Sabra have left towards the north-western part of the city, after describing relentless bombing overnight into Thursday.
+Troops in the city’s Zeitoun neighbourhood and in Jabaliya, a refugee camp in the north of Gaza, started preparing the groundwork last week for the expanded operation.

-Ahmad al-Shanti told AFP: “The house shakes with us all night long... the sound of explosions, artillery, warplanes, ambulances, and cries for help is killing us.”
+Residents said Israeli aerial and tank shelling continued throughout the night and early on Tuesday.
+Roads and houses were destroyed in the eastern suburbs of Gaza City, with Jabalia town, Sabra, Shejaia and Tuffah particularly affected.

+"Earthquakes, we call it, they want to scare people to leave their homes," said Ismail, 40, a Gaza City resident.

-Israel has been intensifying its attacks on Gaza City in the days running up to its planned military takeover.
-At least seven people were killed after an Israeli airstrike targeted Al-Ahli Arab Hospital on Sunday, Al Jazeera reported, while thousands of families fled Zeitoun, Sabra, Remal and Tuffa.
+Israel intensified its attacks on Gaza City in the days running up to its planned military takeover.
+At least seven people were killed after an Israeli airstrike targeted Al-Ahli Arab Hospital last Sunday, Al Jazeera reported, while thousands of families fled Zeitoun, Sabra, Remal and Tuffah.

-On Wednesday, Israeli troops clashed with more than 15 Hamas militants who emerged from tunnel shafts and attacked with gunfire and anti-tank missiles near Khan Younis, south of Gaza City.

-One soldier was severely wounded while two were lightly injured, according to the Israeli military

 Israel's military campaign has caused widespread devastation across the Gaza Strip, which before the war was home to about 2.3 million Palestinians.
 Many buildings including homes, schools and mosques have been destroyed, while the military has accused Hamas of operating from within civilian infrastructure, which Hamas denies.